2011–12 VCU Rams men's basketball team: Postseason

 Finishing as the regular season runners-up, the Rams earned a direct bye to the quarterfinals of the 2012 CAA men's basketball tournament, where they earned the second seed in the tournament.
 Their conference tournament run began on March 3, 2012, when the Rams took on the Northeastern Huskies at the Richmond Coliseum in downtown Richmond, Virginia.
 The Rams won 75–65 and advanced to the semifinals against Mason.
 In the semifinals, the Rams took a 22-point lead against Mason, leading 22–0 before Mason successfully scored their first basket.
 Winning, again by a ten-point margin, 74–64, the Rams reached their second-consecutive CAA Championship, and their seventh in the past eleven years.
 In the CAA Championship, VCU took on Drexel, whom they lost to during the regular season.
 After leading by as many as sixteen in the second half, the Rams would weather a Drexel comeback, winning their fifth CAA tournament, 59–56.

 On March 11, 2012, the Rams were announced by the NCAA Selection Committee as a #12 seed in the Southern Region, taking on Wichita State in the second round of the 2012 NCAA Division I men's basketball tournament.
 Wichita State, finished the season ranked #15 in the nation and won the previous year's National Invitation Tournament.
 Played in Portland, Oregon at the Rose Garden, the Rams took a 62–59 victory over Wichita State, sending them into the Third Round of the NCAA Tournament.
 The Rams led by as many as 13 points in the game.
-As the season comes to a close, VCU was defeated in a heart breaker by Indiana in the third round of the NCAA tournament after Hoosiers came back from 6 down with 4 minutes to win 63-61 as VCU's three-point attempt bounced off the inside of the rim at the buzzer.
-The Ram's season finished with a 29-7 record.
+As the season came to a close, VCU was defeated in a heart breaker by Indiana in the third round of the NCAA tournament after Hoosiers came back from 6 down with 4 minutes to win 63–61 as VCU's three-point attempt bounced off the inside of the rim at the buzzer.
+The Rams' season finished with a 29–7 record.